If you have diabetes, you may wonder whether oranges are safe to eat.

 Oranges contain numerous vitamins and minerals that may be particularly beneficial for people with diabetes.

-A medium-sized orange packs about 91% of the Daily Value (DV) for vitamin C. This vitamin also functions as an antioxidant — molecules that combat oxidative stress in your body (
+A medium-sized orange contains about 91% of the Daily Value (DV) for vitamin C. This vitamin also functions as an antioxidant.
+These are molecules that combat oxidative stress in your body.

-Notably, elevated blood sugar levels give rise to oxidative stress, which may cause cellular damage and disease.
-If you have diabetes, you may have an increased need for vitamin C to help reverse oxidative stress (
+Notably, elevated blood sugar levels give rise to oxidative stress, which may cause cellular damage and diabetes complications.
+If you have diabetes, you may have an increased need for vitamin C to help reverse oxidative stress.

 A medium-sized orange also supplies 12% of the DV for folate.
-Although results are mixed, studies suggest that this mineral may lower insulin levels and improve insulin resistance, blood sugar management, and symptoms of diabetes-induced eye disease (
+Although results vary, studies suggest this mineral may lower insulin levels and improve insulin resistance.

-Insulin is a hormone that helps control blood sugar levels, while insulin resistance is a condition in which your body stops responding to insulin.
+Insulin is a hormone that helps regulate blood sugar levels, while insulin resistance is a condition in which your body stops responding to insulin.

 Antioxidants

-Flavonoid antioxidants have a number of benefits for people with diabetes, including combatting inflammation, oxidative stress, and insulin resistance, as well as increasing insulin sensitivity (
+Flavonoid antioxidants have several benefits for people with diabetes, including combatting inflammation, oxidative stress, and insulin resistance, as well as increasing insulin sensitivity.

 There are no downsides to eating whole oranges if you have diabetes.

-In fact, the American Diabetes Association (ADA) encourages people with diabetes to eat citrus fruits like oranges (19).
+In fact, the American Diabetes Association (ADA) encourages people with diabetes to eat citrus fruits like oranges.

 What about other orange products?

-All the same, you may need to limit your intake of other orange products if you have diabetes.
+All the same, you may need to moderate your intake of other orange products if you have diabetes.

 Orange juice

-Although 100% orange juice provides several vitamins and minerals, it’s lacking fiber — which is essential for blood sugar regulation (
+Although 100% orange juice provides several vitamins and minerals, it lacks fiber, which is essential for blood sugar regulation.

-All the same, if your blood sugars fall too low — a condition known as hypoglycemia — a 4-ounce (120-mL) serving of orange juice may bring them back to normal levels.
+If your blood sugars fall too low, a condition known as hypoglycemia, a 4-ounce (120-mL) serving of orange juice may bring them back to expected levels.

 Canned mandarin oranges